Kellan Lutz as Sy Lombrok

 Let me take a second to go over what I meant with regard to the creature designs.
 I love the fact that he went with practical puppets, and it did make them feel more real than some shitty CGI Hulk-a-like, the problem for me was mostly that these things look like big lumbering turtle things.
 Because Abbess didn’t use multiple different types of puppet for different types of action I never for one second believed that they would be able to move fast enough to be considered a threat to the prison guards, let alone the entire universe.
 I am sure that they needed two puppeteers to operate each monster, hence the large hump they tried to camouflage with, well actual camo netting.
 So while I loved the way they used practical effects and I liked the way the creatures looked for the most part, I never for once second believed those things could sprint through fields of wheat like velociraptors.

 Back to your question, the 3rd act kind of drags the movie down as it shifts who the lead of the film is in a jarring way that I’m not sure works.
 The biggest issue is that once again the director’s obsession with using flashbacks to fill in details we don’t need/want/care to know about.
-As soon as we switch up the leads Abbess fills the need to do an entire chapter showing us why this character is worthy.
+As soon as we switch up the leads Abbess feels the need to do an entire chapter showing us why this new character is worthy.
 It’s an insecure move that sucks a lot of momentum out of the end of the film.
-That aside, I kinda loved the WTF nature of the ending which is ballsy in two ways the most obvious being is that this is clearly being set up for a sequel that will require even more crazy visual effects and plot twists and as of right now, I don’t see that happening.
+That aside, I kinda loved the WTF nature of the ending which is ballsy in two ways, the most obvious being that this is clearly being set up for a sequel that will require even more crazy visual effects and plot twists and as of right now, I don’t see it happening.
 I’ll be praying though, with my fingers crossed.